 The animators for the Batman: The Animated Series auditioned over 150 actors before they choosing Kevin Conroy for the voice of Batman.

 That wasn’t the first clown Tim Curry would have played either.
 Curry also played Pennywise the clown in Stephen King’s It.
+Sadly he was deemed too scary as Joker.
 As we all know, that part eventually went to Mark Hamill.